tomsawyer0224/ml_cpp/README.md

 About this project:
   1. C/C++ machine learning project backed by armadillo library.
   2. ML models: Linear Regression, Logistic Regression, Softmax Regression, Neural Network.
-  3. Preprocessing methods: Min Max Scaler, Standard Scaler
+  3. Preprocessing methods: Min Max Scaler, Standard Scaler.
-  4. Metrics: $R^2$ score, Accuracy score
+  4. Metrics: $R^2$ score, Accuracy score.
-  5. Optimizers: SGD, SGD momentum
+  5. Optimizers: SGD, SGD momentum.
-  6. The code is naive, not optimized.
+  6. The code is naive, non-optimized.

 How to use:
-  1. Clone this project
+  1. Clone this project, cd to ml_cpp
-  2.
+  2. The usage is similar to sklearn library